thejaminator/prompt_reward_rl/documentation/main_page.md

 #### Does it work to maximize both rewards?
 We investigate the ideal case where we set both target rewards to their maximum (1.0).
 However, this does not result in completions that maximize both rewards.
-Instead, whenever the "true" reward for helpfulness, the model tends to compensate by decreasing the "true" reward for harmlessness.
+Whenever the target reward for helpfulness is high, the policy model tends to compensate by decreasing harmlessness.

 |                  | (1) Vanilla babbage | (2) Behavioral Cloning on helpful and harmless examples | (3) Maximize helpfulness on helpfulness trained policy | (4) Maximize helpfulness on helpfulness + harmlessness trained policy | (5) Maximize helpfulness AND harmlessness on helpfulness + harmlessness trained policy |
 |------------------|---------------------|---------------------------------------------------------|--------------------------------------------------------|-----------------------------------------------------------------------|----------------------------------------------------------------------------------------|